 Click Create.
 The report will calculate depreciation amount for each fixed asset.

 Before creating a new report, all prior depreciation must be calculated and entered for all fixed assets.
-The calculation worksheet bases calculations on book values of fixed assets on the first day of the defined period.
-If these are incorrect, both current and future depreciation calculations will be wrong.
-(If depreciation for prior accounting period has not been entered, you can calculate and enter it by creating reports with earlier date ranges.
+The calculation worksheet assumes book values of fixed assets are valid from the first day of the defined period.
+If this is not true, both current and future depreciation calculations will be wrong.
+(If depreciation for a prior accounting period has not been entered, you can calculate and enter it by creating reports with earlier date ranges.
 However, these must be created in chronological order.

 Brilliant Industries has two fixed assets with different annual depreciation rates.
 Based on the depreciation rates entered for each, the Depreciation Calculation Worksheet produces the following results for 2018: